 Make sure if you’re contacting Congress, you’re asking members to either co-sponsor (or stop co-sponsoring) an existing bill, or vote yes or no on a specific bill.
 When it comes down to it, as elected officials that’s all they’re likely to do.
 Asking them to “stop the war” or “work on clean energy” is a nice idea, but ineffective.
 And if you want to inspire them to write a bill, online advocacy is probably not the right approach.

-Note that Salsa and many other online tools let you do “multi content targeted actions” to set up “thank you/spank you” campaigns – so you can send a positive message to a legislator that supports you and a persuasive message to one who doesn’t.
+Note that Salsa and BSD and some other CRMs let you do “multi content targeted actions” to set up “thank you/spank you” campaigns – so you can send a positive message to a legislator that supports you and a persuasive message to one who doesn’t.
 In other words, people in Vermont shouldn’t be sending Senator Sanders a message asking him to defund the war – he’s already a leader on this issue!

 Give your threats teeth, let elected officials know they’ll be held accountable for how they vote.
 Figure out what they care about, and you’ve found a good lever.
 Now all politicians need to eventually be re-elected.
 So they all care about votes, volunteers, and money.
 You could have your members (who happen to be their constituents) make pledges of support, or withdrawal of support, based on what they do on an issue.

 Here’s an example of a good message: PCCC (Progressive Change Campaign Committee) last year wanted to get Obama to refuse to sign any bills that cut Social Security or Medicare.
 However, doing a straight up petition to Obama or the campaign isn;t likely to change anything.
 So they did a petition, but with a twist – asking people to pledge not to donate or volunteer for the campaign if he cut benefits.
 And they asked people to self-report whether they were a donor or volunteer in 2008, to show this threat had real teeth.
 In the end, Obama stopped talking about potential cuts and deals.